 #3 Toyota Tacoma

-The Toyota Tacoma compact pickup ranks third.
+The Toyota Tacoma midsize pickup ranks third.
+The Tacoma earns the title as the Best Midsize Truck for 2021.
 The Tacoma is offered in many configurations with a standard 2.7-liter four-cylinder engine and a 4.0-liter V6 is available on higher trims.
 It’s available drivetrains include front- or four-wheel drive, and it has a maximum towing capacity of 6,500 pounds.
 Its regular cab fits three, the extended cab seats four, and the crew cab seats six.

 The versatile Tacoma offers a comfortable ride that is suitable for a daily driver, while also having the capability to haul heavy loads.
 A 2011 Toyota Tacoma for sale costs an average of $17,537